 - Required — The dictionary defines “required” as deemed to be necessary.
 And, indeed it is highly recommended that you make these withdrawals.
 If you do not, you will be charged hefty penalties.

 - Minimum — You don’t need to withdraw all your money — just an amount determined by an I.R.S. formula involving the value of your account, estimated returns and your life expectancy.
 The exact distribution amount changes from year to year.

 - Distribution — Distribution is just another word for withdrawal.

-So, RMDs are withdrawals of an amount that is determined by the I.R.S. that you really should make every year after turning 70.5 in order to avoid penalties.
+So, RMDs are withdrawals of an amount that is determined by the I.R.S. that you really should make every year after turning 70.5-72 ( depending on your birth year) in order to avoid penalties.